bjtill/Variant-Filtering-by-GT-and-DP/README.md

 When -m is used, homozygous alternative accepts any identical non-zero alleles (1/1, 2/2, 3/3).
 Heterozygous accepts any combination where one allele is 0.
 Missing data (./.) is accepted as neutral only when -a flag is used.
+When -a is used, at least one sample must have an informative genotype (not ./., 0/0, or 0|0) When --min-called is used with -a, at least that many samples must have non-missing genotypes

+The program only outputs variants whre ALL samples meet the criteria.

 PREREQUISITES: